Jocelyn10/9_dots_navigation_menu/README.md

-## SENEVE NETWORK
+## 9 DOTS MENU NAVIGATION

-> Seneve Network is a non-profit organization whose vision is to enable the Congolese to become a resource person for the community using biblical principles.
+> This is a small project which show smooth and beautifull animation on click 9 dots.

 ## Tools